algorand/conduit/docs/tutorials/WritingBlocksToFile.md

 For me, it's easiest to use the testnet dispenser, so I've done that.
 You can look at my transaction for yourself, block #26141781 on testnet.

 2. Skip rounds

-To avoid having to run algod all the way from genesis to the most recent round, you can use catchpoint catchup to fast-forward to a more recent block.
+To avoid having to run algod all the way from genesis to the most recent round, we can use catchpoint catchup to fast-forward to a more recent block.
 Similarly, we want to be able to run Conduit pipelines from whichever round is most relevant and useful for us.
 To run conduit from a round other than 0, use the `--next-round-override` or `-r` flag.
+Because we set the admin token for our node, Conduit is able to run fast-catchup for us.

 Now let's run the command!